A Machine Learning Benchmarking Framework for Lipid Nanoparticle Transfection Efficiency Prediction: Discussion

-Given AGILE’s poor performance, we investigated whether this limitation stemmed from fundamental challenges in feature extraction from molecular graphs or was specific to AGILE’s architecture.
-Li et al. \cite{li2023knowledge} suggested that many self-supervised learning-based methods that use pre-trained GNNs to address data scarcity in molecular property prediction suffer from two key obstacles: (i) the lack of a well-defined self-supervised learning strategy and (ii) the limited capacity of GNNs to extract chemically meaningful representations.
-To explore this, we tested KPGT, a self-supervised graph transformer developed by Li et al. \cite{li2023knowledge}, which was designed to overcome these challenges and generate generalizable and robust molecular representations.
-We also evaluated Chemprop, a GNN-based model that integrates message-passing and aggregation functions to enhance molecular feature extraction.
-Our results indicate that KPGT demonstrated superior predictive performance compared to both AGILE and Chemprop, underscoring the critical role of pretraining strategies and model architecture in the success of graph-based molecular property prediction.
-The KPGT framework incorporates a backbone model, known as the Line Graph Transformer (LiGhT), which has been pre-trained on approximately two million molecules from the ChEMBL29 dataset \cite{gaulton2017chembl} as part of its knowledge-guided pretraining strategy.
-Through extensive computational validation across 63 molecular property prediction datasets, KPGT has been shown to outperform traditional GNN-based approaches, further reinforcing the importance of advanced pretraining strategies in molecular ML tasks \cite{li2023knowledge}.
+We further investigated the performance of additional graph-based models for transfection prediction relative to traditional approaches.
+Li et al. \cite{li2023knowledge} noted that many self-supervised GNN methods suffer from two major limitations: (i) the lack of a well-defined self-supervised learning strategy and (ii) limited capacity to capture chemically meaningful representations.
+To examine whether more advanced architectures can address these issues, we evaluated KPGT, a knowledge-powered graph transformer designed to generate robust and generalizable molecular embeddings.
+We also included Chemprop, a widely used GNN model that integrates message-passing and aggregation mechanisms for molecular feature extraction.
+Our results show that KPGT substantially outperforms both AGILE and Chemprop, demonstrating the critical importance of architecture design and pretraining strategy in graph-based LNP transfection prediction.
+KPGT leverages a pretrained backbone, the LiGhT (Line Graph Transformer) model, trained on approximately two million molecules from ChEMBL29 \cite{gaulton2017chembl} as part of its knowledge-guided pretraining.
+Through extensive validation across 63 molecular property prediction datasets, KPGT has been shown to consistently outperform conventional GNN-based approaches \cite{li2023knowledge}, underscoring the value of chemistry-aware pretraining.
+However, despite its improved performance relative to other graph-based models, KPGT still performed inferiorly to models using explicit molecular substructure encoding across multiple evaluation criteria.

-Our findings indicate that MLP consistently outperforms all other models across multiple evaluation criteria, including regression accuracy, relative error distribution, and ranking-based assessments.
-While GNNs have shown promise in other molecular property prediction tasks, their reliance on large datasets and extensive pretraining makes them less effective for small datasets, such as those used for LNP transfection prediction.
-Our results suggest that simpler ML models, particularly MLP, provide more reliable predictions when well-engineered molecular representations such as Morgan fingerprints are used.
-This aligns with prior studies emphasizing the importance of domain-specific feature engineering in enhancing predictive accuracy \cite{fang2023mfgb}.